Ariamelon/Cantaloupe/README.md

 * 14/11/2020: Changed USB C connector to normal from mid-mount.
 * 29/11/2020: Updated to V1.3.
 Added 2u switch locations in outer bottom corners and thumb cluster.
 Slightly increased size to allow for high-profile case options.
 Changed mounting holes on PCB to pass-through holes to allow for direct top and bottom plate mounting.
 Removed SMK switch support.
 Updated plate to add Alps compatibility.
 * 1/12/2020: Changed OLED compatibility to 0.96" OLED.
 Removed Crenshaw compatibility.
 Removed large cutout in plate for pro micro and Crenshaw, added smaller cutout just showing screen of 0.96" OLED.
+* 2/12/2020: Changed orientation of 1u switches in thumb cluster.
+Updated plate to add 2u support.